 Professor James Maclaurin will represent New Zealand’s Royal Society Te Apārangi on a Horizon Scanning Report on AI for the Australian Commonwealth Science Council.

 The report was commissioned by Australia’s Chief Scientist and the Commonwealth Science Council to undertake a comprehensive study into the opportunities and challenges presented by the deployment of artificial intelligence in Australia and New Zealand.

 The AI and Law in New Zealand Project will again be running summer workshops at Oxford (in November 2018) and the University of Otago (in September 2019).
 The Oxford workshop was held at Jesus College in conjunction with Oxford’s Uehiro Centre for Practical Ethics.

 CAIPP’s Associate Professor David Eyers was a co-organiser of this year’s 'Towards Accountable Systems' workshop which brought together experts from the computer science and law communities, from academia and industry.

 The aim of the workshop was to raise awareness of and establish new research directions concerning the accountability of systems, given directions in systems technologies; developing legal and regulatory requirements; and evolving user expectations.

 Several of our members have started serving on the AI Forum’s working groups.
 Michael Winikoff is on the 'Strategy' group.
 Stephen Cranefield is on the 'Awareness' group.
-David Eyers is on the 'Trusted Data' group.
+David Eyers and Joy Liddicot are on the 'Trusted Data' group.
 Brendan McCane is on the 'Talent' group.
 Alistair Knott and Michael Winikoff are on the 'Law, Ethics and Society' group.
-John Zerilli is on the 'Adoption' group.